ml-lubich/CalClubScraper/README.md

 ---
 ## Runtime Enviornment
-CalClubScraper runs using `pip` packages.
-It also requries you to download a `Chromedriver`.
+CalClubScraper runs using `pip3` packages.
+It also requries you to download a `Chromedriver` executable file.
 You also would need Python 3.6+

 ---
 ## Installation Steps
 1. If you have not already, install [Python 3.6+`](https://www.python.org/downloads/)
-2. Install all `pip` required packages by `pip install requirements.txt`
+2. Install all `pip3` required packages by `pip3 install requirements.txt`
-3. Install the latest version of `chromedriver`: https://chromedriver.chromium.org/downloads](https://chromedriver.chromium.org/downloads)
+3. Install the latest version of `Chromedriver`: https://chromedriver.chromium.org/downloads](https://chromedriver.chromium.org/downloads)
+4. Place the `Chromedriver` executable file into the `src/` directory.

 ---
 ## Execute
 To run the scraper, run `python3 src/webscraper_email.py` from the root directory.
+Follow the status messages! *It may take a while*

 ---
 ## Sources